 Making the liquor

-- Pour the alcohol into the syrup and mix well
+- Mix the infused alcohol with the cooled sugar syrup and stir well to combine.

 Notes